Assistant Professor, Public Administration

 SELECT CONFERENCE PAPERS AND PRESENTATIONS

-At CSUDH, PUB 500 Environment and Practice of Public Administration (on-campus and online versions).
-At the USC Price School of Public Policy.
-Instructor of Record: PPD 542 Program Evaluation (Summer, 2014; Online Course), PPD 557 Modeling and Operations Research (Spring 2014).
-Teaching Assistant: PPD 560 Methods for Policy Analysis (Spring 2011); PPD 557 Modeling and Operations Research (Fall 2009; Spring 2008); PPD 473 Public Policy and Planning Analysis (Fall 2007).
+At CSUDH: PUB 500 Environment and Practice of Public Administration, PUB 502 Administrative Theory and Behavior, PUB 300 Foundations of Public Administration, PUB 595 Economics for Public Managers, PUB 490 Senior Seminar in Public Administration, PUB 506 Administrative and Public Policy Analysis, CJA 566 Issues in Homeland Security and Terrorism.
+At the USC Price School of Public Policy: Instructor of Record, PPD 542 Program Evaluation (Summer, 2014; Online Course), PPD 557 Modeling and Operations Research (Spring 2014); Teaching Assistant, PPD 560 Methods for Policy Analysis (Spring 2011); PPD 557 Modeling and Operations Research (Fall 2009; Spring 2008); PPD 473 Public Policy and Planning Analysis (Fall 2007).

 USC Homeland Security Center (CREATE) Transition Project of the Year Award, 2015.